shinwookim/website-archive/CS0441-2231/index.md

 - Wednesday 11 AM - 12 PM Virtual ([**https://pitt.zoom.us/j/3027565812**](https://pitt.zoom.us/j/3027565812))
 - By Appointment (In-Person or Virtual): [**Scheduler**](https://outlook.office.com/bookwithme/user/cf9122c6baae489ea2e99400607830e5@pitt.edu?anonymous&ep=pcard) Or E-mail me

-**Note when E-mailing:** {%marginnote "Hours" "Generally, my working hours are between 8AM and 6PM"%}
+**Note when E-mailing:**
 {: .mb-0}

 - Email subjects should be prefaced with `[CS0441]`
 - For official communcation, messages should be sent using your official **Pitt E-Mail**(`ABC123@pitt.edu`), or Canvas message.
 - Email body should include the **student name** and the **section** they're enrolled in.
-- Students should allow at least 24 business hours before following up.
+- Students should allow at least 24 business hours before following up.{%sidenote "Hours" "Generally, my working hours are between 8AM and 6PM"%}

 ---